- Skowhegan's Story -

 Skowhegan’s development remains centered around the river gorge.
 After the final log drive, in 1976, some river drivers turned to whitewater rafting to continue their way of life on the river.
 Now, 40 years later, Skowhegan annually hosts River Fest to celebrate recreation and life on the Kennebec, and the town’s future plans include the creation of the Run of River Whitewater Recreation Area in the gorge.

-Add to that recent achievements such as the Somerset Grist Mill, the Debe Park and Philbrick trails, and new events to complement old traditions—as well as future plans to develop more arts and cultural offerings, create agritourism activities such as farm-to-table tours, and much more—and it’s easy to see that Skowhegan is a place to watch.
+Add to that recent achievements such as the conversion of a former county jail into the Somerset Grist Mill, the development of the Debe Park River Walk and Philbrick Trails, and new events to complement old traditions—and it’s easy to see that Skowhegan is a place to watch.